-Article 4.11 Master's final examination
+Article A-4.11 Master's final examination

-- 1. The Examination Board determines the final examination result and the date on which the student obtains his/her degree after it has been established that the student has passed all the components belonging to the programme. - 2.
-A diploma can only be awarded after the Executive Board has declared that the student has satisfied all the procedural requirements, including payment of tuition fees.
+- 1. The Examinations Board determines the final examination result and the date on which the student obtains his/her degree after it has been established that the student has passed all the components belonging to the programme. - 2.
+A diploma can only be awarded after the Executive Board has declared that the student has satisfied all the procedural requirements, including payment of tuition fees. - 3.
+The rules for conferring the designation of cum laude are set out in the Rules and Guidelines of the Examinations Board.

-Article 4.12 Diplomas and transcripts
+Article A-4.12 Diplomas and transcripts

-1. The Examination Board grants a diploma as proof that the student has passed his/her final examination.
-The guidelines for a degree classification (judicium) are listed in the Rules and

-Regulations of the Examinations Board.
+- 1. The Examinations Board grants a diploma as proof that the student has passed his/her final examination.
+The guidelines for a degree classification (judicium) are listed in the Rules and Regulations of the Examinations Board.
 The Executive Board sets the model for the diploma.
-The Examination Board adds a diploma supplement to the diploma providing information on the nature and content of the degree programme completed.
-The diploma supplement is drawn up in English and complies with the European format.

-- 2. Individuals who have successfully completed more than one component of the programme and who cannot be awarded a diploma as stipulated in paragraph 1 will, on request, receive a statement to be issued by the relevant Examination Board stating at least the components that have been successfully completed together with the components they involved, the number of EC obtained and the way in which the examinations were taken. - 3.
-The student can, without needing to provide reasons, request that the Examination Board not proceed to award a diploma, unless the student him-/herself submitted the request for its issue.
+The Examinations Board adds a diploma supplement to the diploma providing information on the nature and content of the degree programme completed.
+The diploma supplement is drawn up in English and complies with the European format. - 2.
+Individuals who have successfully completed more than one component of the programme and who cannot be awarded a diploma as stipulated in paragraph 1 will, on request, receive a statement to be issued by the relevant Examinations Board stating at least the components that have been successfully completed together with the components they involved, the number of EC obtained and the way in which the examinations were taken. - 3.
+The student can, without needing to provide reasons, request that the Examinations Board not proceed to award a diploma, unless the student him-/herself submitted the request for its issue.

-Article 4.13 Fraud and plagiarism
+Article A-4.13 Fraud and plagiarism

-- 1. The provisions of the Regulations governing Fraud and Plagiarism for UvA Students (and additions in the Rules and Guidelines for the Examination Board) apply in full. - 2.
+- 1. The provisions of the Regulations governing Fraud and Plagiarism for UvA Students (and additions in the Rules and Guidelines for the Examinations Board) apply in full. - 2.
 Electronic detection software programs may be used to detect plagiarism in texts.
 In submitting a text, the student implicitly consents to the text being entered into the database of the detection program concerned.